About Cheryl Merz & Enchanted Eye Studio

 Cheryl received the Best of Show award at Red Butte Gardens' Glass in the Garden exhibit for her Parallel Universe IV in 2013, an Award of Merit for her Helios II in the 2012 Red Butte Garden Show, an Award of Merit for her Black and Green Bracelet at the 2008 Salt Lake City Library show and the Award of Merit at the Gathering of Glass show at the Patrick Moore Gallery, all sponsored by the Glass Art Guild of Utah.

-Partnership with Global Organization
+Partnership for Global Wellbeing

 Pax Natura (Peace with Nature), the planet's largest organization committed to preservation and restoration of our rainforests has selected Cheryl as the creator of their annual award acknowledging individuals who exemplify the highest ideals of Peace with Nature.
 In addition, Cheryl has created a limited edition series of gift plates for Pax Natura and its supporters.